jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Rapid7-Attack-Intelligence-Report-2024.md

 60+ exploited vulnerabilities from 2023 and early 2024.
 See our appendix for additional context on vulnerability selection.

-# EXECUTIVE SUMMARY
+## Executive Summary
 Key findings include:

-*   In 2023, for the second time in three years, more mass compromise events arose from zero-day vulnerabilities than from n-day vulnerabilities.
+- In 2023, for the second time in three years, more mass compromise events arose from zero-day vulnerabilities than from n-day vulnerabilities.
-*   53% of new widespread threat vulnerabilities through the beginning of 2024 were exploited before software producers could implement fixes — a return to 2021 levels of widespread zero-day exploitation (52%) after a slight respite (43%) in 2022.
+- 53% of new widespread threat vulnerabilities through the beginning of 2024 were exploited before software producers could implement fixes — a return to 2021 levels of widespread zero-day exploitation (52%) after a slight respite (43%) in 2022.
-*   Mass compromise events stemming from exploitation of network edge devices have almost doubled since the start of 2023, with 36% of widely exploited vulnerabilities occurring in network perimeter technologies.
+- Mass compromise events stemming from exploitation of network edge devices have almost doubled since the start of 2023, with 36% of widely exploited vulnerabilities occurring in network perimeter technologies.
-*   More than 60% of the vulnerabilities Rapid7 analyzed in network and security appliances in 2023 were exploited as zero-days.
+- More than 60% of the vulnerabilities Rapid7 analyzed in network and security appliances in 2023 were exploited as zero-days.
-*   While skilled adversaries are still fond of memory corruption exploits, most of the widely exploited CVEs from the past few years have arisen from simpler, more easily exploitable root causes, like command injection and improper authentication issues.
+- While skilled adversaries are still fond of memory corruption exploits, most of the widely exploited CVEs from the past few years have arisen from simpler, more easily exploitable root causes, like command injection and improper authentication issues.
-*   41% of incidents Rapid7 MDR observed in 2023 were the result
+- 41% of incidents Rapid7 MDR observed in 2023 were the result
 of missing or unenforced multi-factor authentication (MFA) on internet- facing systems, particularly VPNs and virtual desktop infrastructure.
-*   Rapid7 Labs tracked more than 5,600 separate ransomware incidents over the course of 2023 and the first few months of 2024.
+- Rapid7 Labs tracked more than 5,600 separate ransomware incidents over the course of 2023 and the first few months of 2024.
 The number of unique ransomware families reported across 2023 incidents decreased by more than half, from 95 new families in 2022 to 43 in 2023.

-5,600
-ransomware incidents
-over the course of 2023
-and early 2024

-Rapid7 Labs tracked
-more than

-in 2023 the number of
-unique ransomware families
-decreased by more than half
+![5,600 ransomware incidents over the course of 2023 and early 2024.
+Rapid7 Labs tracked more than in 2023 the number of unique ransomware families decreased by more than half]

-# Big Picture: Threat Climate Change
+## Big Picture: Threat Climate Change
 Over the last several years, Rapid7 researchers have regularly published in-depth analyses of significant vulnerabilities and major cyber incidents, prioritizing attack vectors that have threatened many organizations globally.
 In 2020, amid what